dahlia-lib/spec/README.md

     test() {}
 }
 ```
-Target languages do not have to support the concept of default parameter values.
+Target languages CAN support the concept of default parameter values.
-If they do, they should stick to defaults in the above code block.
+If they do, they SHOULD stick to defaults in the above code block.

 The `depth` parameter refers to color depth (3, 4, 8 and 24 refer to the number
-of bits<!-- improve this -->) of should support at least 1 of the above types
+of bits<!-- improve this -->) of should support at least 1 of the above types <!--the fuck is this sentence-->
 (preferably all of them if possible).
-If possible, this parameter should default
+This parameter SHOULD default
 to low depth (4).
 If a language only allows one type to be supported, the
 preference is:
 1. enum